Subaru Logo

 Subaru Logo History

 Subaru is the Japanese name for the constellation Pleiades.
-It is also called the Seven Sisters, whose image was recreated by the designers in the company’s corporate logo.
+It is also called the Seven Sisters, whose image the designers recreated in the company’s corporate logo.
 However, despite the word “Seven,” there are only six stars in the emblem since the seventh has always been invisible.
-The striving for stardom is traced in the concept of the manufacturer of transport equipment, so its symbolism has not radically changed.
+The striving for stardom is traced in the concept of the transport equipment manufacturer, so its symbolism has not radically changed.

 What is Subaru?